ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 {{< figure src="img/repugnant-conclusions.jpg" title="Don't be like Wopke Hoekstra doing hasty comparison, or you risk reaching repugnant conclusions like him.
 Photo: [Teller Report](https://www.tellerreport.com/news/2020-03-31---hoekstra-guilty-after-criticism-italy---not-enough-empathetic--.ByGe3r0lP8.html)" numbered="true" lightbox="true" >}}

-## Lesson 4: take predictions even less seriously
+## Consideration 5: take predictions even less seriously

 The last group of plots, and the most complex ones, are those that make predictions.
 While they are really appealing and, apparently, provide answers to one of our main concerns (_"When is this going to end?" / Will this last any longer?_) in a very understandable way, they are really tricky.
 There are several ways to make predictions, such as using linear regression or models.
 While a model can be as easy[^predictions-r] or as complex as we want it to be (and as a result, their accuracy will differ dramatically), they mostly rely on having a good set of historic data or knowing the logics of the phenomenon they want to describe.
 Unfortunately, since COVID-19 is a new phenomenon, we are lacking of both, and therefore, predictions at this stage are prone to errors.
 Some predictions are based on what has happened in other places where the outbreak started before, but we have seen how problematic this can be.